A recent Pew Research Center study showed that the majority of Americans use Facebook and YouTube. And, Church social

-For instance, talk to age specific demographics about platform of choice, content interest and format.
+For instance, talk to age-specific demographics about the platform of choice, content interest, and format.

 5. Write Church Social Media Policy

 Establishing a process for social communication is important to ensure consistency and quality of content.
 Once a system has been created, write policy and train employees and volunteers (if applicable) what internal boundaries and requirements are.

-We see all to often those social messages gone wrong and that is the last thing you want.
+We see all too often those social messages that have gone wrong – that is the last thing you want.
 Set some boundaries and monitor content and messaging to ensure it is consistent with your church message and brand.